 Supply Point Enquiries

-Subject to paragraph 1.17.10, a User (an "Enquiring User") contemplating submitting a Supply Point Nomination (the "prospective" Supply Point Nomination) may first submit an enquiry (a "Supply Point Enquiry") as to the matters referred to in paragraph 1.17.6.
+Subject to paragraph 1.17.10, a User (an "Enquiring User") contemplating submitting a Supply Point Nomination (the "prospective" Supply Point Nomination) may first submit an enquiry (a "Supply Point Enquiry") to the CDSP as to the matters referred to in paragraph 1.17.6.

 For the purposes of this paragraph 1.17, references to the 'Proposed Supply Point' are to what would be the Proposed Supply Point if the Enquiring User were to submit the prospective Supply Point Nomination.